udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     Enterprise IT should then apply Azure policies used for governance at the appropriate management group level.
 For example, since the naming convention policy initiative is to be used company wide, it need only be applied once at the tenant root management group.
 It will then be inherited by all subscriptions in the organization, including new subscriptions without any per-subscription configuration.

+    Role and policy assignments could also be bundled into an Azure Blueprint (<https://docs.microsoft.com/en-us/azure/governance/blueprints/overview>).
+A blueprint is a package or container for composing sets of standards, patterns, and requirements related to the implementation of Azure cloud services, security, and design that can be reused to maintain consistency and compliance.
+Including role and policy assignments in a blueprint enables the creation of the right pattern during assignment of the blueprint.
+Blueprint as are saved in a management group.

     ![Trey Research organization management group policy naming convention.](images/Whiteboarddesignsessiontrainerguide-Enterprise-readycloudimages/media/image15.png "Trey Research organization management group")

     Using the Standard policy tier enables Azure to generate a compliance report, showing which resources in the scope of a given policy are out of compliance (do not meet the policy rule condition) of the policy.

        -   In the case of the naming convention policy, since this is applied at the root tenant management group level, this allows Enterprise IT to easily see which resources are not following the naming convention, company-wide.
        -   In the case of the policy to enforce Environment tags, the policy discussed earlier uses different tag values for different projects, hence the policy is not applied at the root tenant management group level, but instead at the level of individual subscriptions or resource groups.
 A separate policy should be created to verify that the Environment tag is in place and uses one of the permitted values.
 This policy can be applied at the root tenant management group level.
 This will both enforce that all resources in all subscriptions include the Environment (even if a project-level rule is forgotten), and also provide a single compliance audit report.
 An example policy is given below.

 ```